ll.pysql – Database import script

 Bases:

-command returns whether a user with a specified name exists in the database.
-It supports the following parameters:name
+user_existscommand returns whether a user with a specified name exists in the database.
+It supports the following parameters:namestring (required)The name of the user to be checked for existence.

 For the rest of the parameters see the base class